efitr/Core-Git-Branching/Script.md

 Normally George would leave well enough alone, but he was worried that an animal might escape.
 He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
-The smell of the of the zoo was intense and alive.
+The smell of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-George met the Unicorn King who granted him magic powers.
+George met the Unicorn King who granted him magic powers and also the power of getting more magic powers.
 The end.

 ## Cast